kavya110/githubpractice/README.md

-# githubpractice
+Its a demo repo created to familiarize with the git commands. cl<br>

-Its a demo repo created to familiarize with the git commands
+You should learn the commands. okay.